Beilx/PROLOG---London_Underground/README.md

 The full Prolog implementation is given below.

-The connection between the stations are given by the fact connect.
-Broken down into the two station that are connected, they’re respective distance, the time it takes to get from the first station to the second and the line that connects them.
+The connections between the stations are given by the fact *connect*.
+It outlines the two station that are connected, they’re respective distance, the time it takes to get from the first station to the second and the line that connects them.

 **connect**(maida\_vale , warwick\_avenue , 0.79 ,  1.50 , bakerloo).